 In all the fulminating over violence, concussions, brain damage, suicides, lawsuits, bloodlust, carnage and bounty-hunting, what’s missing is an acknowledgement of an aspect of human nature that draws young men to the game, including my hometown standout, and always will.

 It is, as the Michael Novak quote at the top of this post suggests, largely ungovernable and absolutely eternal.
 In his book “The Joy of Sports,” referenced here often, he gets to a point that has been completely ignored amid the tens of thousands of present-day words of commentary.
 The “ritualized, well-controlled” violence of football is deeply archaic, he argues, for player and spectator alike:

 One of the game’s greatest satisfactions is that it violates the illusion of the enlightened, educated person that violence has been, or will be exorcised from human life. . . .

 While girls were being good, boys were beating the shit out of each other.
 Women lack direct access to part of their own natures.
 Their rage is no less real; many have been educated away from it.

 Since Novak wrote that more than three decades ago, America has become a society in which current generations of young males are being strongly “educated away” from such expressions, while girls, through the changes brought about by Title IX, are being steered explicitly toward them.

 We applaud these developments as necessary for females to have access to the full range of options in our society.
-Female athletes are now being fed a litany of blah blah blah character-building nonsense, taught that sports are a gateway not only to an education and good health, but also to exciting professions and the corridors of high power.
-If believe too much of this, you might be inclined to think that girls who don’t play sports are just losers.
+Female athletes are now being fed a litany of character-building nonsense, taught that sports are a gateway not only to an education and good health, but also to exciting professions and the corridors of high power.
+If you believe too much of this, you might be inclined to think that girls who don’t play sports are just losers.